 - i.
-Cleared vs. non-cleared transactions within asset classes - ii.
-Transactions across asset classes - iii.
+Cleared vs. non-cleared transactions within broad categories outlined in proposals drafted by regulators - ii.
+Transactions across four broad categories currently specified by proposed regulations - iii.
 Transactions governed by ISDA and other underlying agreements - iv.
-Transactions executed across different legal vehicles
+Transactions executed across swap dealer legal vehicles

-Cleared vs. non-cleared transactions within asset classes - For example, it is standard market practice to use interest rate options to cap losses in a swap portfolio.
+Cleared vs. non-cleared transactions within broad categories - For example, it is standard market practice to use interest rate options to cap losses in a swap portfolio.
 As a growing percentage of interest rate derivatives continues to migrate to clearing, prudent risk management practices would call for allowing cleared products to be used to hedge more complex OTC transactions.

-Transactions across asset classes - The need to cross product categories is the unavoidable practical reality in the market place today and will remain as such in the future.
+Transactions across four broad categories currently specified by proposed regulations - The need to cross product categories is the unavoidable practical reality in the market place today and will remain as such in the future.
 Market participants frequently trade across product categories to utilize a variety of effective hedges.
 We feel strongly that the discussion on acceptable portfolio-based margining approaches should focus on sources/types of risk, their appropriate capture and quantification as opposed to relying on traditional asset class limitations.
 Eligibility of a particular product should be determined primarily by its sources of risk being properly accounted for and quantified within an adopted portfolio-based margining approach, including any new product-specific add-ons such as liquidity, idiosyncratic risk(s), etc. Market participants could hedge a portfolio with several transactions.
 It will be important for both the portfolio and the set of hedges to be considered as part of the same set of transactions.
 For example, a variety of CDS and interest rate hedges may be used for a total return swap with investment grade and high yield bonds.

 Transactions governed by ISDA and other underlying agreements - A primary consideration for hedging is the ease/economics of executing hedges.
 Segmenting risk by underlying agreement type will increase the costs of hedging and reduce liquidity within market sectors.
 A common example of hedges crossing product agreements is reducing the Interest Rate risk component of a high-grade corporate bond in a financing transaction by hedging with highly liquid government bond futures.
-So long as the CSE has a well-founded legal basis to conclude that the transactions conducted under each set of documentation may be offset (e.g. as a result of a master netting agreement that allows netting cross agreement), such positions should be allowed to be margined on a portfolio basis for margin calculation purposes.
+So long as the CSE has a well-founded legal basis to conclude that the transactions conducted under each set of documentation may be offset (e.g. as a result of a master netting agreement that allows netting cross agreement), such positions should be allowed to be netted for margin calculation purposes.

 Transactions executed across swap dealer legal vehicles - The current legal structure of several leading swap dealers in the marketplace includes execution of transactions across multiple legal vehicles/ affiliates.
-If proposed regulations further restrict netting or portfolio margining of transactions across legal vehicles, it would discourage effective and responsible hedging by market participants.
+If proposed regulations further restrict netting of transactions across legal vehicles, it would discourage effective and responsible hedging by market participants.

 Initial margin collateral held by clearing houses and exchanges, custodians, and swap dealers should be recognized as offsets to portfolio-based requirements.
-If clearinghouse minimums exceed the portfolio-based initial margin requirements for a given set of transactions, swap dealers should be permitted to recognize this excess collateral to reduce other regulatory minimum margin requirements.
+If clearinghouse minimums exceed the portfolio-based initial margin requirements for a given set of transactions, swap dealers should be permitted to recognize this excess collateral to reduce other regulatory minimum initial margin requirements.